Do you ever wonder how decorators make painting a house look easy?

 I know it sounds like “teaching granny to suck eggs” as the saying goes, but you would be surprised how many eager amateur painters make a right mess of the job and get themselves all upset and frustrated as they did not know how much prep work to do, or they thought that buying a “one-coat” paint will get the job done quicker!
 (It won’t by the way)

-As a footnote, you should always avoid one coat paints due to their poor opacity, and there’s more info here about that.
+As a footnote, you should always avoid one coat paints due to their poor opacity, and we covered the topic of Trade Vs DIY paint a while back.

 Tip Three: Think quality in all aspects of painting and decorating